Tiri1992/Tiri1992.github.io/_tabs/about.md

 ---

-Hey my name is Tiri, I'm a London based Backend Engineer mostly specialising in python.
-I enjoy to solve core engineering challenges, anywhere from SW design patterns to algorithmic problems and this blog is dedicated to my learnings along the way.
-If any topics in this blog have helped you learn something new then thats great!
+Hey I'm Sotiri, a London based software engineer who enjoys exploring design patterns/algorithms and general idioms of other languages.
+I keep this blog as a personal journal to explore what I've learned and come across from anything industry to personal developments.

 Feel free to reach out to me via email if you have any questions.